 • Do not write any word in all capital letters unless it is an acronym.

-• Everything should be in the same font, size, and color (black) otherwise someone has to go through and change it all, which slows down their process and decreases your chances of publication.
+• Keep all text in the same font, size, and color (black).
+This prevents us from having to manually change it all, which slows down their process and decreases your chances of publication.

 • Exclamation points, if you feel you must use them at all, should be used sparingly and only one follows the end of sentence — no one is really that excited all the time.

-• Write it like a reporter would write, an article not a product pitch.
+• Write like a reporter would write.
+Making your submission an article, not a product pitch, increases your chance of being published.
 In other words, limit the fluff and include what is newsworthy or important to readers about what you are doing.

 • Keep the word count to 400-500 words.